Pressure at infinity and strong positive recurrence in negative curvature: Pressures at infinity

-Moreover, by compactness, there exists $D>0$ depending on $\widetilde K$, $g_0$ and $g$, such that for both metrics, $d^{g_0}(x,o)\le D$, $d^{g}(x,o)\le D$, $d^{g_0}(y,o)\le D$, and $d^g(y,o)\le D$.
-Therefore, using Lemma~\ref{lm:hold-potential}, there exists a constant $C$ depending on $D$ and $\sup_{\widetilde K}(\tilde F)$ such that for both metrics, we have
+Moreover, by compactness, there exists $D>0$ depending on $\tilde K$, $g_0$ and $g$, such that for both metrics, $d^{g_0}(x,o)\le D$, $d^{g}(x,o)\le D$, $d^{g_0}(y,o)\le D$, and $d^g(y,o)\le D$.
+Therefore, using Lemma~\ref{lm:hold-potential}, there exists a constant $C$ depending on $D$ and $\sup_{\tilde K}(\tilde F)$ such that for both metrics, we have

-The result follows by definition of the critical pressure. \end{proof}
+The result follows by definition of the geometric pressure outside $\widetilde K$. \end{proof}

-Compact perturbations of a given potential do not change the critical exponent at infinity, but modify the critical pressure, as shown in the next proposition.
-This kind of statement, very useful, is relatively classical, and similar statements in symbolic dynamics or on geometrically finite manifolds, or for potentials converging to $0$ at infinity can be found for example in~\cite{IRV,Riquelme-Velozo}.
+Compact perturbations of a given potential do not change the critical exponent at infinity, but modify the pressure, as shown in the next proposition.
+This kind of statement is very useful and relatively classical.
+Similar statements in symbolic dynamics or on geometrically finite manifolds, or for potentials converging to $0$ at infinity can be found for example in~\cite{IRV,Riquelme-Velozo}.